thotypous/keccak-bsv/README.md

 ## Synthesis comparison

-To prove that our implementation is equivalent to the reference implementation, we synthesized both implementations several times targeting an Altera Cyclone V device (5CSEMA5F31C6), varying the Quartus II fitter seed each time.
+To prove that our implementation is equivalent to the reference implementation, we synthesized both implementations (for NumSlices=32) several times targeting an Altera Cyclone V device (5CSEMA5F31C6), varying the Quartus II fitter seed each time.
 The figure below presents histograms for the clock frequency and logic utilization obtained by each implementation.

 ![Synthesis results](http://thotypous.github.io/keccak-bsv/synthesis.svg)